Gale Fellowships

 Gale is a world-leader in the digitisation of historic materials through its Gale Primary Sources programme.
 Data from more than 160 million pages of these collections can be mined and analysed in the Gale Digital Scholar Lab, a cloud-based digital humanities environment.
 Fellows will have privileged access to Gale Primary Sources, the Gale Digital Scholar Lab, and support from members of the Gale team as part of their fellowship.

-Applications are encouraged from active scholars conducting their work in the North America*, and should be focused in methodologies and subjects relating to digital humanities.
+Applications are encouraged from active scholars conducting their work in North America*, and should be focused in methodologies and subjects relating to digital humanities.
 However, applications may be considered from outside the North America region in any given year.

 Applications are particularly welcome from black and minority ethnic candidates, who are under-represented in academic posts in Oxford.